 The weather in Nice tops out at a comfortable 26 degrees in the height of summer.
-You can expect a refreshing breeze of the sea and mild conditions all year round.
+You can expect a refreshing breeze from the sea and mild conditions all year round.
 What’s more, even the wettest month only sees around 10 days of rain, making it a good option for Brits looking for a bit of sunshine.

 3. Great healthcare

 It’s reassuring to know that healthcare in Nice stands out even in the wider French healthcare system.
-There are both private and public options, both of which are a very high standard.
+There are both private and public options, both of which are of a very high standard.

 - Healthcare In France For Expats – the French healthcare system, how to access it and what you need to know about health insurance options.

 Public transport in Nice is affordable and reliable, which is saying something for France.
 There are trams and buses within the city, but you can also catch a bus all the way to the Italian border!
 Realistically, you could even get away with not owning a car when living in Nice.

 5. Beautiful scenery